wp-plugins/sm-cleanup/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A simple way optimize your web, clean your site from code, don't need knowledge on html and css, convert style attributes (font-size, font-family, colors, styles etc..) to class attributes, use external style instead of inline style, reuse your style, this  improves the load time of your page.
+A simple way optimize your web, clean your site from code, save bandwidth, don't need knowledge on html and css, convert style attributes (font-size, font-family, colors, styles etc..) to class attributes, use external style instead of inline style, reuse your style, this  improves the load time of your page.
 Ex: inline style style="color:#ff0000" now is: external css file: .color-f00{color:#f00}, ...

 == Description ==